Academic Catalog

 The core courses for the Master of Science in Instructional Technology degree program are offered through various departments at FHSU.
 Your advisor will help keep you updated about changes not reflected in the course schedule.

 This program offers a tremendous amount of flexibility as classes can be taken in 4, 8, or 16-week semesters.
-There is no particular order to take these classes; however, it is suggested not to take EDL 850 School Law and AEP 803 Educational Research at the same time.
-In addition, MIT 885 Instructional Technology Practicum is to be taken last and alone as the program comprehensive exam is tied to this class.
+There is no particular order to take these classes; however, MIT 885 Instructional Technology Practicum is to be taken last and alone as the program comprehensive exam is tied to this class.

 Program (Major) Core